Satisfactory Academic Progress (SAP)

-At the end of spring semester, all students will be evaluated on the following criteria:
+At the end of spring semester, all students are evaluated on the following criteria:

-- Completed 67% of their attempted credit hours during their enrollment at UT
+- Completed 67 percent of attempted credit hours during enrollment at UT

-- Cumulative GPA of at least 2.0 or must be meeting the requirements of their graduate degree program
+- Cumulative GPA of at least 2.0 must be meeting the requirements of graduate degree program

 - Cumulative number of attempted hours

 - The number of total withdrawals from the university while receiving financial aid

-Students who do no meet any one of the above criteria, you will be granted one warning term for the next semester you attend.
-If after the warning term you are still not meeting all of the above criteria, your financial aid eligibility suspended beginning with the next semester they attend.
-Students not meeting the standards are notified in writing at the end of the spring semester through their UT e-mail account and on MyUTK.
+If you do no meet any one of the above criteria, you will be granted one warning term for the next semester you attend.
+If after the warning term you are still not meeting all of the above criteria, your financial aid eligibility will be suspended beginning with the next semester you attend.
+If you do not meet the standards, you are notified in writing at the end of the spring semester through your UT email and on MyUTK.